Cooking Guidance

 11. Turkey

-12. Using a cooking thermometer - beef, lamb, venison & poultry
+12. Using a cooking thermometer for all other meats

-We have created a simple guide to cooking game in partnership with BASC's Taste of Game - this gives details and advice about how to cook all the game available to buy from our website.
+We have created a simple guide to cooking game in partnership with EatWild (formerly British Game Assurance) - this gives details and advice about how to cook all the game available to buy from our website.
 Download your free copy today.

 Goose